n1ckfg/tiltProcessing/README.md

-# tiltProcessing
+# Tilt for Processing
-Tilt Brush reader for Processing by @n1ckfg.
+A Tilt Brush binary file reader for Processing by @n1ckfg

 Adapted from three.js TiltLoader.
 Tested in Processing 3.5.